Tuck · Comparisons · Tuck vs Peace Baby Monitor 3G 4G 5G

 Does Peace Baby Monitor have cry detection?

 Despite the 'Cry Alarm' wording in the app title, the documented feature list does not include a cry-detection classifier.
 The advertised features are live video, audio, two-way talk, and lullaby playback.
-Tuck includes trained cry detection in its free tier.
+Tuck includes trained cry detection in its single plan.

 Does Peace Baby Monitor work offline?